RealCause: Realistic Causal Inference Benchmarking: Preliminaries and Notation

 \section{Preliminaries and Notation}

-We use upper-case letters to denote random variables and use lower-case letters to denote specific non-random values (except in the case of unit-level potential outcomes, which are not random).
 Let $T$ be a binary scalar random variable denoting the treatment.
 Let $W$ be a set of random variables that corresponds to the observed covariates.
 Let $Y$ be a scalar random variable denoting the outcome of interest.
 Let $e(w)$ denote the \emph{propensity score} $\p(T = 1| W = w)$.
-We denote the treatment and outcome for unit $i$ as $T_i$ and $Y_i$. $Y_i(1)$ denotes the potential outcome that unit $i$ would observe if $T_i$ were 1 (takes treatment), and $Y_i(0)$ denotes the potential outcome that unit $i$ would observe if $T_i$ were 0 (does not take treatment). $Y(t)$ is a random variable that is a function of all the relevant characteristics $I$ (a set of random variables) that characterize the outcome of an individual (unit) under treatment $t$.
-Concretely,
+We denote the treatment and outcome for unit $i$ as $T_i$ and $Y_i$. $Y_i(1)$ (resp. $Y_i(0)$) denotes the potential outcome that unit $i$ would observe if $T_i$ were 1, taking treatment (resp. if $T_i$ were 0, not taking treatment). $Y(t)$ is a random variable that is a function of all the relevant characteristics $I$ (a set of random variables) that characterize the outcome of an individual (unit) under treatment $t$.

-for some deterministic function $f$.
-Therefore, $Y_i(t)$ is deterministic.
-It is completely determined by the specific characteristics $i$ for unit $i$ and the treatment $t$.

 We define the \emph{individual treatment effect} (ITE) for unit $i$ as:

 We define the \emph{average treatment effect} (ATE) as

 Let $C$ be a set of random variables, denoting all the common causes (confounders) of the causal effect of $T$ on $Y$.
 We can identify the ATE from observational data if we observe $C$.
 This setting has many names: ``no unobserved confounding,'' ``conditional ignorability,'' ``conditional exchangeability,'' `selection on observables,'' etc. In this setting, we can identify the ATE via the \emph{adjustment formula} \citep{robins1986,spirtes1993,pearl2016primer,pearl2009book}: